Majjhima Nikāya 100

 Tena kho pana samayena saṅgāravo nāma māṇavo cañcalikappe paṭivasati tiṇṇaṁ vedānaṁ pāragū sanighaṇḍukeṭubhānaṁ sākkharappabhedānaṁ itihāsapañcamānaṁ, padako, veyyākaraṇo, lokāyatamahāpurisalakkhaṇesu anavayo.

-Now at that time the brahmin student Saṅgārava was residing in Caṇḍalakappa.
+Now at that time the student Saṅgārava was residing in Caṇḍalakappa.
 He was young, newly tonsured; he was sixteen years old.
-He had mastered the three Vedas, together with their vocabularies, ritual, phonology and etymology, and the testament as fifth.
-He knew philology and grammar, and was well versed in cosmology and the marks of a great man.
+He had mastered the three Vedas, together with their vocabularies and ritual performance, their phonology and word classification, and the testaments as fifth.
+He knew them word-by-word, and their grammar.
+He was well versed in cosmology and the marks of a great man.

 Assosi kho saṅgāravo māṇavo dhanañjāniyā brāhmaṇiyā evaṁ vācaṁ bhāsamānāya.